 But there are three leading options for Salesforce that are worth reviewing: Ayden, Cybersource, and Authorize.net.
 Let’s look at each one.

 Ayden, we’ll say it upfront, is our preferred one.
 Having done more Salesforce Commerce Cloud consulting, strategy & development than you can count on the hands and toes of a room full of people eating pizza, satisfies our key criteria more so than the alternatives.

-As the young, new company of the space, they have a modern tech stack.
+As the young, new company in the neighborhood, they have a modern tech stack.
 They’ve gotten the user experience right.
-But that’s just the first part: in our experience, customer service matters a lot because there are often bumps and you need to deal with support to iron our all wrinkles–and their customer service is fast, friendly, knowledgeable, and probably based in Ohio.
+But that’s just the first part: in our experience, customer service matters a lot because there are often bumps and you need to deal with support to iron out all the wrinkles — and their customer service is fast, friendly, knowledgeable, and probably based in Ohio.
 They have global reach as well.